Agents of SMERSH: Epic Edition

 About Agents of SMERSH: Epic Edition

-Agents of SMERSH was designed by Jason Maxwell and written by Dan Booth and is published by Everything Epic Games.
+Agents of SMERSH was designed by Jason Maxwell and is published by Everything Epic Games.
 The new Epic Edition content was designed and written by Chris Batarlis and Cooper Stephen.
 In this 1-4 player cooperative game, players take on the role of elite spies, traveling the world in search of Dr. Lobo and his deadly agents.

 The new Epic Edition introduces the Epic Showdown book, a series of narrative encounters with Lobo and his henchman that build a thrilling conclusion to every session!
 This new edition updates gameplay and features content from Agents of SMERSH and its expansion: Swagman's Hope.